iurysza/module-graph/README.md

 - **excludedConfigurationsRegex**:
     - Regex matching the configurations which should be ignored. e.g. "implementation", "testImplementation".
 - **excludedModulesRegex**:
-    - Regex matching the modules which should be ignored.
+    - Regex matching the modules which should be ignored when traversing dependencies.
+    - When a module matches this pattern, it and its dependencies will be excluded from the graph.
+    - Note: This only excludes modules when they appear as dependencies.
+If a module matches this pattern but is also selected as a root module (either explicitly via `rootModulesRegex` or implicitly when `rootModulesRegex` is not set), it will still appear in the graph.
-- **rootModules**:
+- **rootModulesRegex**:
-    - Regex matching the modules that should be used as root modules.
+    - Regex matching the modules that should be used as starting points for building the graph.
+    - If set, only these modules and their dependencies (direct and transitive) will be included in the graph.
-      If this value is supplied, the generated graph will only include dependencies (direct and transitive) of root modules.
+    - If not set, all modules are considered root modules, which means the graph will include all modules and their dependencies.
-      In other words, the graph will only include modules that can be reached from a root module.
-- **strictMode**: When enabled, the task will fail if any module dependencies cannot be resolved (invalid regex, no modules found, etc.).
-Default is `false`.
+    - This is useful when you want to focus on a specific part of your project's dependency structure.

 ### Multiple graphs